JoshGibsonUOH/ArchOSC-Lab8/README.md

     <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" fill="currentColor" class="bi bi-lightbulb" viewBox="0 0 16 16">
     <path d="M2 6a6 6 0 1 1 10.174 4.31c-.203.196-.359.4-.453.619l-.762 1.769A.5.5 0 0 1 10.5 13a.5.5 0 0 1 0 1 .5.5 0 0 1 0 1l-.224.447a1 1 0 0 1-.894.553H6.618a1 1 0 0 1-.894-.553L5.5 15a.5.5 0 0 1 0-1 .5.5 0 0 1 0-1 .5.5 0 0 1-.46-.302l-.761-1.77a2 2 0 0 0-.453-.618A5.98 5.98 0 0 1 2 6m6-5a5 5 0 0 0-3.479 8.592c.263.254.514.564.676.941L5.83 12h4.342l.632-1.467c.162-.377.413-.687.676-.941A5 5 0 0 0 8 1"/>
 </svg> <strong>Task</strong>
-You should add a screenshot of the updated repository, with an explaination of what you did.
+<p>You should add a screenshot of the updated repository, with an explaination of what you did.</p>
     </div>
 </div>